Contents:

 Most budgeting apps today are entirely free to download and use.
 Additionally, many banks now offer a spending tracking and categorisation feature on current accounts free of charge.
 These features are excellent for budgeting.

-Needs are things you cannot do without–your absolute necessities, such as:
+Needs are the things you cannot do without–your absolute necessities, such as:

 Wants are the extra things you spend money on that make life more enjoyable, such as:

-Since our wants make life more enjoyable, it is important to spend money on them.
+Since our Wants make life more enjoyable, it is important to spend money on them.
 But be careful not to spend too much.
-Allocating 30% of your net income to your wants is just about reasonable.
-And, depending on your personal circumstance, 30% might even be too much.
+Allocating 30% of your net income to your Wants is just about reasonable.
+And, depending on your personal circumstances, 30% might even be too much.

 If there is anything we’ve learnt from the Coronavirus pandemic, it is that emergencies happen, and it pays to be prepared.